lfit/releng-global-jjb/docs/index.rst

 Documentation.

 Global-JJB is a library project containing reusable Jenkins Job Builder templates.
-Mainly used by LFCI to deploy management Jenkins jobs to an LF managed Jenkins instance, there are other jobs defined for which may be helpful to projects whom use the same build technology.
-The intention is to save time for projects from having to define their own job templates.
+Developed for LFCI to deploy management Jenkins jobs to an LF managed Jenkins instance, there are other jobs defined which may be helpful to projects that use the same build technology.
+The intention is to help projects save time from having to define their own job templates.

 Release Notes
 -------------